Swiss perspectives in 10 languages

 By Emma Farge

-GENEVA (Reuters) – Switzerland’s foreign affairs ministry on Saturday voiced support for a Chinese-led peace plan to end the Ukraine war, saying its view on such efforts had significantly changed.
+GENEVA (Reuters) -Switzerland’s foreign affairs ministry voiced support for a Chinese-led peace plan to end the Ukraine war, saying on Saturday that its view on such efforts had significantly changed, a position Kyiv said was disappointing and illogical.

 With Russia’s invasion of Ukraine in its third year, the two sides to the conflict remain far apart on any future path to peace.
-Ukrainian President Volodymyr Zelenskiy is pursuing a “victory plan” while Russia’s President Vladimir Putin says any negotiations can only begin if Kyiv abandons vast swathes of territory and drops it NATO bid.
+Ukrainian President Volodymyr Zelenskiy is pursuing a “victory plan”, while Russian President Vladimir Putin says any negotiations can only begin if Kyiv abandons vast swaths of territory and drops its bid to join NATO.

-Conflict mediator Switzerland, which hosted a Ukraine peace summit in June, attended a 17-nation meeting on Friday on the sidelines of the U.N.
+Conflict mediator Switzerland, which hosted the June summit in Buergenstock, attended a 17-nation meeting on Friday on the sidelines of the U.N.
 General Assembly chaired by China’s foreign minister, Wang Yi, and Brazilian foreign policy adviser Celso Amorim.

 “We took part in this meeting as an observer and we support this dynamic,” Nicolas Bideau, chief spokesperson for the Foreign Affairs Ministry told Reuters.

-Bideau said Switzerland’s view of the plan first issued in May has shifted since a reference was added to the U.N.
-Charter – the founding treaty of the global body which commits nation to upholding peace.
+Bideau said Switzerland’s view of the Chinese plan first issued in May has shifted since a reference was added to the U.N.
+Charter – the founding treaty of the global body which commits nations to upholding peace.

 Since then, diplomats say Bern has been pursuing talks to find a host for a sequel summit, with “global South” countries seen as the main candidates.